dawarich-app/site/docs/updating-guides.md

 Dawarich is a rapidly evolving project, and some changes may break compatibility with older versions.
 This page will serve as a record of the breaking changes and migration paths.
 Instructions for each version assume that you are updating from the previous version.

+After each update, please make sure there is no jobs running in the Sidekiq interface (/sidekiq).
+If there are, please wait for them to finish.
+Once all jobs are finished, you can proceed with the update.

 ## 0.25.0

 ### Visits and places